circuitdiagram/circuit-shaders/README.md

 ## Development

 This section explains how to build and run shaders locally.
-These steps are designed to be followed in a Linux environment.
-If you are using Windows, you can use WSL for this.
-In the future, documentation may be added for other operating systems.
+These instructions are for Linux, but you can also use Windows or macOS.

 Get started quickly with a pre-configured environment in GitHub Codespaces, or see the _Setup_ section for the manual setup instructions.
 When using Codespaces you can skip to the _Run_ instructions below.